Prolo1/Fashion_Line/README.md

 ## Description

 Have you wondered why Illusion never allowed you to save coordinates to a character card in AI/HS2?
-Me neither ¯\\_(ツ)_/¯ so I made this mod. save as many costumes as you want and share them with others w/o needing to Make like 10 different cards 😅.
+Me neither ¯\\_(ツ)_/¯ so I made this mod. save as many costumes as you want and share them with others w/o needing to Make like 10 different cards 😅 (Note: The other person needs this mod as well for anything to happen).

 ## Linked Mods